pravngaur/developer_labs_old/test/acceptance/README.md

-Start Selenium Server (this steps will be part of Tests bootstrap in future)
+Start Selenium Server (this is temporary steps.
+It will become part of Test bootstrap in future)

 ```
 ➜  storefront-reference-architecture git:(poc/codeceptJS) ✗ selenium-standalone start
 ```